Merlin Project Express Help

 During your 14-day trial period a notification will be displayed on the top right of the program window.
 This tells you how many days remain of the trial period.

 At the end of the trial period you’ll still be able to open and view project files, although you won’t be able to edit them.
 A subscription is required to edit projects again.

-If you start Merlin Project Express after the trial period, the message Not licensed will appear in the upper right corner of the main window.
+If you start Merlin Project Express after the trial period, a Not licensed message will appear in the upper right corner of the main window.

 If you click Only Use for Reading, you can only use the application to open and read Merlin Project Express documents.

-You will find all the subscription options under Preferences > Subscription.
+You will find all the subscription options using the menu Merlin Project Express > Subscription.

 Styles and Contents

 This guide contains information on using and modifying styles and contents in Merlin Project Express.

 Styles let you change how elements (bars, groups, milestones, columns, timescales, etc.) are displayed in the views to suit your preferences.
 You can do this using the style options for view elements, such as to change the format of colors, borders, shadows, or fonts.